c0bra669/rpn-calculator-C/README.md

 # rpn-calculator-C
+broken

 changes input to postfix and caclulates
+# dependencies
+libcstack